Mousumi-Deb/ML-Projects/ML_Heart_diseases_prediction/README.md

-# Cancer Disease Prediction Project
+# Heart Disease Prediction Project

 ## Overview
-This project aims to predict cancer disease using machine learning techniques.
-Cancer is a complex disease characterized by the uncontrolled growth and spread of abnormal cells.
-Early detection of cancer can significantly improve treatment outcomes and patient survival rates.
-This project leverages machine learning algorithms to predict the likelihood of cancer based on relevant features.
+This project aims to predict heart disease using machine learning techniques.
+Heart disease is a leading cause of death globally, and early detection is crucial for effective treatment and prevention.
+This project leverages machine learning algorithms to predict the likelihood of heart disease based on relevant features.

 ## Dataset
 The dataset used for this project is the [Heart Disease UCI dataset](https://www.kaggle.com/datasets/bhagyashreebai/heart-diseases-uci) from the UCI Machine Learning Repository.
 It contains various attributes such as age, sex, chest pain type, blood pressure, cholesterol levels, fasting blood sugar, and other factors related to heart health.